 Moreover, do some formatting to give a stylish outlook to the textbox like ours.

-Read More: How to Keep Formatting in Excel When Referencing Cells (2 Methods)
+Read More: How to Insert Text Box in Excel

 - Firstly, move to cell B13 and enter the formula.

-- Subsequently, insert the textbox like we mentioned in Method 1 and linked it with the below formula.
+- Subsequently, insert the textbox as we mentioned in Method 1 and link it with the below formula.

 - Sequentially, press ENTER and format the textbox.
 The final output is like the image below.

 3. Employing VBA Macros to Link Textbox to Multiple Cells

 You can insert a textbox from the Controls option of the Developer tab.
 Then, you need to use the VBA Macros to link the textbox to a cell.
 All you need is just to follow the steps.